oracle/node-oracledb/README.md

 - [Python 2.7](https://www.python.org/downloads/)
 - C Compiler with support for C++ 11 (Xcode, gcc, Visual Studio or similar)
-- Oracle 11.2 or 12c client libraries.
+- Oracle 11.2, 12.1 or 12.2 client libraries.
 Use the small, free [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-100365.html) "basic" and "SDK" packages if your database is remote.
 Or use the libraries and headers from a locally installed database such as the free [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html) release.

-  Oracle's standard client-server network compatibility applies: Oracle Client 12c can connect to Oracle Database 10.2 or greater.
+  Oracle's standard client-server network compatibility applies: Oracle Client 12.2 can connect to Oracle Database 11.2 or greater.
+Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
 Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
 - Set `OCI_LIB_DIR` and `OCI_INC_DIR` during installation if the Oracle libraries and headers are in a non-default location

 Run `npm install oracledb` to install from the [npm registry](https://www.npmjs.com/package/oracledb).